ashcode028/p4_excercises/README.md

     ![Screenshot from 2022-03-21 02-29-21.png](Assignment%202%20914249fb9d8b4469a96528ce7f3f742e/Screenshot_from_2022-03-21_02-29-21.png)

-2. Couldnt modify my p4 program fully due to time constraints
+2. Couldnt complete my p4 program fully due to time constraints

+If anyone wants to complete the last task, feel free to send PR :)